sheldon-xiong/xxd-mlpinf/closed/NVIDIA/scripts/slurm_llm/README.md

 ### TODOs:
 1. Cross-node: Launch the client in the same sbatch job
-2. Cross-node: DP>1.
-3. Audit runs
+2. Audit runs
-4. `trtllm-serve` with TRT backend
+3. `trtllm-serve` with TRT backend
-5. Override the system detection (NVL8, NVL63 or NVL72)
+4. Override the system detection (NVL8, NVL63 or NVL72)